dvasavda/Instagram-Batch-Unfollower/README.md

 *-u*  changes how many users you would like to unfollow at one time

 *-t* changes the maximum interval delay in seconds for unfollowing users.
-The delay will be randomized within the interval
+The timed delay will be randomized within the interval.

 **Example use:**
 ```